-As a result of the reasons outlined above, all psychiatric diagnoses and medications are reviewed.
-Based on this review, you may be asked to discontinue or taper some or all of your medications.
+As a result of the reasons outlined above, all psychiatric diagnoses and medications are reviewed by a psychiatric nurse practitioner who has significant experience working with addictions.
+Based on this review, you may be asked to discontinue or taper your medications.
 This decision will be based on an assessment of your safety, symptom severity, the circumstances of prior diagnoses, response to psychiatric treatment, and your ability to participate in treatment.

-If you are asked to discontinue or taper medications, this does not mean that we think any symptoms you are having are unimportant – or that we are ignoring them.
-We will continue to address those symptoms with other effective approaches like cognitive behavioral therapy and 12 step strategies.
-If your symptoms worsen or fail to improve, we will perform another review and may reconsider medications.
+If you are asked to discontinue or taper medications, this does not mean that we think any symptoms you are having are unimportant or that we are ignoring them.
+We will continue to address those symptoms with other effective approaches like cognitive behavioral therapy and personal medicine.
+If your symptoms worsen or fail to improve, we will perform another review to reconsider medications.

-If this approach is recommended for you, we understand that you may feel anxious, angry, misunderstood – or unconvinced that this is the best approach.
+If this approach is recommended for you, we understand that you may feel anxious, angry, misunderstood, or unconvinced that this is the best approach.
 This is a common reaction, but our experience indicates that this often the best approach.
-We expect that you will work with the treatment team – and that we trust each other.
-Of course, you have the right to request a referral to another treatment program at any time.
+We expect that you will work with the treatment team and that we trust each other.
+Of course, you may also request a referral to another treatment program at any time.